 Francesco Totti’s retirement as a Roma player in May 2017 saw the end of an illustrious and legendary career.

-What was probably not quite at the forefront of his mind was the fact that now he’s hung up his boots, he also relinquished his title of being just one of two remaining active professional footballers on the FIFA 96 game.
+What was probably not quite at the forefront of his mind was the fact that having hung up his boots, he relinquished his title of being just one of two remaining active professional footballers on the FIFA 96 game.

 And while much of the internet made a lot of the fact the Italian hero was the last active player remaining in professional football, there is one player who can still claim to be an active professional player and was in FIFA 96.